- Oops!Something went wrong.Please try again later.

 New Analyst Coverage

+Today we screened for strong stocks that recently received new analyst coverage.
 Broker recommendations play their part no matter how investors feel about them.
 And we seemingly all take a look no matter what.
 Individual investors, large institutional portfolio managers, and everyone in between are likely pleased to see one of their stocks get an upgraded rating or a new analyst cover the company.

-Investor interest can generate more analyst coverage.
+Right off the bat, investor interest can generate more analyst coverage.
 This helps explain why analysts jump on young, much-hyped and talked about tech companies.
 Then, as new coverage is initiated, the company and the stock become more visible, which in turn often leads to more demand potential and therefore the possibility of higher prices.

 Plus, analysts almost always initiate coverage with a positive recommendation.
 And the logic follows because why spend all the time and write a research report on a company not widely tracked only to say it’s not good?